HPC Clusters

 This feature is intended for use in SLURM batch scripts to manually run analysis scripts with custom resource requests.
 Make sure to include one of the following directives at the top of your script:

-• #SBATCH --partition=owners: The big advantage of this partition is that you can request very large amounts of resources (for example, dozens of cores).
-The major downsides are that queue times may be long and other users may preempt your job at any moment, though this is anecdotally rare for jobs under an hour long.
+• #SBATCH --partition=owners: This is the largest partition on Sherlock and the most likely to have free resources available for job scheduling.
+Even so, queue times are variable, and other users may preempt your job at any moment, though this is anecdotally rare for small jobs under an hour long.

 • #SBATCH --partition=mcovert: Best for high priority scripts (short queue time) that you cannot risk being preempted.
 The number of available cores is 32 minus whatever is currently being used by other users in the mcovert partition.
 Importantly, if all 32 cores are in use by mcovert users, not only will your script have to wait for resources to free up, so will any workflows.
 As such, treat this partition as a limited resource reserved for high priority jobs.